kali/kali.github.io/_posts/2016-02-08-Hashes-to-hashes.md

 What I am doing is `hash("noiz"+key)%bucket.len()` instead.

-As we are talking about hashers, several people have told that I would probably benefit from switching the FNV hash to the default SIP hasher in the HashMap.
+As we are talking about hashers, several people have told that I would probably benefit from using the FNV hasher instead of the default SIP hasher.
 I've actually been using FNV for a while even if it was probably a premature optimisation when I made the switch.